gpacifico/portfolio_goodness/README.md

-# portfolio_goodness
+# Portfolio

 This portfolio will showcase the skills I learned during a high intensity web development bootcamp.

-It will include at least three polished projects and links to my LinkedIn and GitHub.
+It includes four recent projects and links to my LinkedIn and GitHub.

-One of the projects will be from a group effort to portray my ability to work effectively in a team environment.
+One of the projects is from a group effort to portray my ability to work effectively in a team environment.

-The other projects will be my individual work to showcase what I can do on my own.
+The other projects are my individual work to showcase what I can do on my own.

-I will also include images and gifs of my projects to make it easier for anyone who wants to look at my portfolio.
+Each project has an image, description, live link, and GitHub link.

-Each project will include a live link and a GitHub link.
+One of the projects is written in OOP and another features a custom-built backend.
+The backend consists of Node.js, Express.js, MongoDB, and Passport.js.

-One of the projects will be written in OOP and one will feature a custom-built backend.
-The backend will consist of Node.js and MongoDB.
+<a href = "http://gweneverpacifico.com/">Link to Live Site.
+Come see my work!</a>